Hello Hanami: Best Spots to View Cherry Blossoms in Tokyo 2025

 Shinjuku Gyoen

-A local and foreign favorite, Shinjuku Gyoen is home to an abundant 1,300 sakura trees, as well as the English, French and Japanese gardens.
+A favorite among both locals and foreigners, Shinjuku Gyoen is home to an abundant 1,300 sakura trees as well as English, French and Japanese gardens.
 Being so vast, you can stroll through the numerous meandering paths to find the perfect spot to set up a picnic or barbeque under a blanket of sakura.
-A little less rowdy and crowded compared to Ueno Park, this may be a more appropriate choice for families.
+A bit less rowdy and crowded compared to Ueno Park, this may be a favorable option for families.

 Station: Shinjuku-Gyoenmae or Shinjuku-Sanchome